-Criteria Grading (1 to 100 Scale) 65-69 70-79 80-89 90-94 95-100 Understanding and depth of coverage of the material Lack of coverage or understanding of major relevant issues of the material Some understanding or coverage of major relevant material Good overall understanding and coverage of major relevant material Very good overall understanding and coverage of major relevant material, with some real additional depth Excellent, deep understanding and coverage of material both major and additional depth and its inter-relationships Application of the material to address specific problem(s) Little demonstration of how to use the material Some demonstration of how to use the material Good overall demonstration of how to use the material Very good overall understanding of using the material effectively Excellent, deep understanding of using the material in a highly effective manner Creativity & Innovativeness using the materials Little significant or reasonably backed creative or innovative points- of-view or ideas Few creative and innovative ideas or points-of-view that are reasonable & are backed by some analysis.
-Very good creative and innovative ideas or points-of-view that are perceptive & are backed by strong analysis Outstanding creative and innovative ideas or points-of-view that are perceptive & are backed by very strong analysis Specific Details Grading: Each specific item will have a defined point value, typically from 2 to 3 points.
-Clarity and quality of the material Grading: Up to 10 Po ints
+1/13/25, 8:3 1 PM Syllabus coverage of the material understanding of major relevant issues of the material or coverage of major relevant material and coverage of major relevant material understanding and coverage of major relevant material, with some real additional depth and coverage of material both major and additional depth and its inter- relationships Application of the material to address specific problem(s) Little demonstration of how to use the material Some demonstration of how to use the material Good overall demonstration of how to use the material Very good overall understanding of using the material effectively Excellent, deep understanding of using the material in a highly effective manner Creativity & Innovativeness using the materials Little significant or reasonably backed creative or innovative points-of-view or ideas Few creative and innovative ideas or points-of-view that are reasonable & are backed by some analysis.
+Very good creative and innovative ideas or points- of-view that are perceptive & are backed by strong analysis Outstanding creative and innovative ideas or points- of-view that are perceptive & are backed by very strong analysis Clarity and quality of the material Grading: Up to 1 0 Points · /

 If you have thoughtful questions about your facilitator's evaluation, please discuss them with him or her.
 This can be an excellent opportunity to learn.
-If it is necessary for the instructor to re-grade an assignment, the professor independently grades the entire assignment-not parts-using the criteria above.
-His grade would replace the facilitator's.
+If it is necessary for the instructor to re-grade an assignment, the professor independently grades the entire assignment-not parts-using the criteria listed in the assignment and above.
+The professor's grade would replace the facilitator's.